birawaich/thu_mavi_eurovision/turtlebot_info.md

     - launch stuff can be run by appending `namespace:=/eurovision` ~> doesn't seem to work, but worked in the past...
     - the teleop by ading `--ros-args --remap __ns:=/eurovision`

+- noticed that pinging results in loss!
+    - sometimes up to 50% --> can lead to topics not being displayed properly
+    - reseting router helps
+    - also reduced the signal strength from max to power saving.
+Maybe the pi has issues with it...
+    - maybe ssh ing into the pi forces the connection to remain active?

 ## Battery Investigation

 ### Observations